Best daily deals

 Bose came into late 2023 swinging for the fences with three new QuietComfort products.
 So, how do the Bose QuietComfort Ultra Headphones and Bose QuietComfort Headphones, the high-end active noise canceling (ANC) headphones compare?
 Let’s listen and find out.

-Editor’s note: this article was updated on October 8, 2024, to add Multi-Dimensional Audio Quality Scores to the comparison.
+Editor’s note: this article was updated on November 29, 2024, to update measurements for the comparison.

 What’s it like to use the Bose QuietComfort Ultra Headphones compared to the Bose QuietComfort Headphones?